Week6

 Every year, adolescents choose the theme for Week6.
 It is done either through a democratic meeting or an online vote.
 Once the theme is chosen, preparations for the week begin.
 It is expected that each workplace will prepare for the week in a way that best suits their location.

-- Producing educational posters and distributing them to all City primary schools and youth centers.
+• Develop educational posters and distribute them to all primary schools with adolescent levels and youth centers citywide.

 Educational videos